 The ACE examination is "closed book", online, and administered by a proctor who remains in the room during the test.
 It consists of 150 multiple-choice and true-false questions and should be taken in one sitting of 3-hours or less.
 Once a date is set for your exam, that should be communicated to firstname.lastname@example.org.
 Exams for the coming week are set every Friday and instructions are sent to the proctor at that time, including the username and password to access the exam.

 The ACE examination is designed to recognize practicing pest management professionals who have a solid grasp of the practical aspects of applied entomology.
 The exam is rigorous by design.
 The Certification Board feels that applicants, regardless of how long they have been in the industry, should prepare for the exam with a minimum of 40 hours of self-study prior to attempting the exam.
-The major categories of competency covered by the exam include just 4 areas:
+The major categories of competency covered by the exam include these four areas:

 The content outline is the four Domains broken into a series of Skills and Tasks.
 It is more detailed information on the types of materials covered in the examination.
 You can also access a listing of study materials.

 The exam is scored immediately by the testing software and an unofficial score is sent to the applicant.
 A final score follows within a few days.
 Passing score is 75%.
 Those who pass will be mailed their ACE materials shortly.
 Those who did not pass may retake the exam without reapplying to the program by waiting at least 3 months but not more than one year.
 The retest form is found here and should be submitted as soon as a new test date is scheduled.

 All applicants must pass the exam within 3 years of their application acceptance date or the application will expire.